Business Continuity Disaster Recovery (BCDR)

 You also need to have easily accessible, detailed recovery procedures to get up and running as quickly as possible.
 This is where BCDR software automation can save massive amounts of time.
 Take a look at the latest recommendations from SC Media, an essential resource for cybersecurity professionals.

-Create procedures outlining the following four steps (or phases) that your organization will undergo when an incident occurs.
+Create BCDR procedures outlining the following four steps (or phases) that your organization will undergo when an incident occurs.

-Don’t forget Testing + Maintenance
+Don’t Forget BCDR Testing + Maintenance

+You can regularly test your BCDR plan through simulations or drills.
 Just like other mission critical systems, you should regularly test your BCDR plan through simulations or drills.
 Here is a simple, 3 step process to follow:

-Update your plan based on test outcomes or any significant changes that occur within your organization or its wider industry landscape.
+Update your BCDR plan based on test outcomes or any significant changes that occur within your organization or its wider industry landscape.
 By doing so, you ensure the continued relevance & effectiveness of your system.

 Formulate a Tight Communication Plan